.300 Winchester Magnum: Military and law enforcement applications

 M2010 Enhanced Sniper Rifle reconfigured M24 Sniper Weapon System chambered in .300 Winchester Magnum.

-The .300 Win Mag sees use in long-range benchrest shooting competitions and has been adopted by law enforcement marksmen and by a few specific branches of the U.S. Military for use by snipers.
-Maximum effective range is generally accepted to be 1210 yd with ammunition incorporating low-drag projectiles.
+The .300 Win Mag sees use in long-range benchrest shooting competitions and has been adopted by law enforcement sharpshooters and by a few specific branches of the U.S. Military for use by snipers.
+The maximum effective range is generally accepted as 1210 yd with ammunition incorporating low-drag projectiles.
 Sub 1 minute-of-angle (MOA) accuracy out to 1000 yd is not unusual in precision-built rifles firing match-grade ammunition.

-The U.S. government purchased MK 248 MOD 1 .300 Winchester Magnum match-grade ammunition in 2009 for use in adapted M24 Sniper Weapon Systems and other .300 Winchester Magnum sniper rifles like the U.S. Navy Mk.13s.
+The U.S. government purchased MK 248 MOD 1 .300 Winchester Magnum match-grade ammunition in 2009 for use in adapted M24 Sniper Weapon Systems and other .300 Winchester Magnum sniper rifles like the U.S. Navy MK 13.
 This ammunition was developed as a .300 Winchester Magnum Match Product Improvement (PIP) and uses the 220 gr (14.26 g) Sierra MatchKing Hollow Point Boat Tail (HPBT) very-low-drag bullet fired at a nominal muzzle velocity of 2,850 ft/s plus or minus 50 ft/s (869 m/s ± 15.2 m/s).
 According to the U.S. Navy this ammunition should increase the maximum effective range of .300 Winchester Magnum sniper rifle systems to 1,500 yards (1,370 m), decrease wind deflection on bullets in flight and use Hodgdon H1000, a reduced muzzle flash propellant that remains temperature stable across an operational temperature range of −25 °F to +165 °F (−32 °C to 74 °C).
 The 3.55 in long MK 248 MOD 1 or alike ammunition is not offered commercially, since it exceeds SAAMI standards for overall length and maximum chamber pressure.
 However, the handloader can take advantage of modern advances in powder technology and actually exceed the velocity of the MK 248 MOD 1 cartridge while still loading to maximum SAAMI cartridge overall length, and maintaining safe pressure.